 How much does it cost to get a protection order?

-The filing fees for civil court petitions are listed on the Colorado State Judicial Branch website here.
+The filing fees for civil court petitions are listed on the Colorado State Judicial Branch website.
 However, there can be no fee charged when the person seeking a protection order is a victim of domestic abuse, stalking, sexual assault or sexual abuse – in those cases, it is free.1 If you are required to pay a filing fee but are unable to afford it, you may apply to have the fee waived.
-You will have to complete a “Motion to File Without Payment and Supporting Financial Affidavit.”
-You can download the form here.
-The guidelines for determining if you qualify for a fee waiver are based on your income and can be found in the Colorado State Judicial Branch’s “Guide for Determining Indigency.”
+More information can be found on the Colorado State Judicial Branch website.

 1 Colo.
 Rev. Stat. § 13-14-109(1)

 You do not need a lawyer to file for a protection order, but it may be better to have one.
 If the abuser has a lawyer, you should try to get one too.
 Even if the abuser does not have a lawyer, it is recommended that you contact a lawyer to make sure that your legal rights are protected.

 Depending on the details of your situation, domestic violence organizations in your area (if appropriate) and/or court staff may be able to answer some of your questions or help you fill out the necessary court forms.
 You will find information on legal assistance and domestic violence organizations on the CO Places that Help page.
 You will find contact information for courthouses on the CO Courthouse Locations page.